OverviewGeographical classification: The Scandes > Jotunheimen > Kyrkja

 Kyrkja 2032 m

-Kyrkja 2032 m is a wonderful peak to climb and stay on, admiring a breathtaking view towards four main valley and Jotunheimen peaks towering all around!
+Kyrkja 2032 m, located close to Leirvassbu Mountain Lodge, is a charming pyramidal peak, surrounded by beautiful mountain lakes and extensive mountain ranges.
+A fine route is running on its South face, nothing more than a very pleasant scrambling Class 2, but involving an interesting climb with spectacular views all around.
+Really a wonderful peak to climb and stay on, admiring a breathtaking view towards four main valley and Jotunheimen peaks towering all around!

 The Jotunheimen range is located inside Jotunheimen National Park, 350 km North to Oslo, in the middle of Southern Norway, between the counties of Oppland and Sogn og Fjordane.
 In Norwegian Jotunheimen means "Giants Home" and the reason of this nickname is that the highest mountains in Norway lie in this area.
 It’s the most well-known and the largest mountain range in the country; valley level is about 1400 m and there are quite a number of glaciers in the area and above snowcapped peaks less than 1,000 m high.